randyrossi/bmc64/docs/user-guide.md

 From BMC64 5.0.0 onwards C64OS is supported with networking!
 Follow the [NETWORKING.md](NETWORKING.md) readme or this [post](https://retro.minch.io/2026/09/c64-os-on-bmc64-with-networking/) has a step by step to get going.

+For mouse-wheel scrolling in C64OS, assign **USB Mouse (MicroMys)** to the appropriate port in the Joyports menu.
+The 1351 mouse protocol does not expose the middle button or scroll wheel.

 Please consult the [official C64OS website](https://c64os.com/) for more information.

 # Sound